frontenddogma/css-optimization-basics/manuscript/overview.md

 Rule hygiene may be most important for CSS performance.

-The most basic way to determine quality is through validation, and high error counts mean low quality scores.
+The first step in determining quality is through validation, where higher error counts mean lower quality scores.

 Every piece of code gets at least touched _twice_.

 Web design is a process.

-For these last two observations, maintainability and maintenance are critical.
+(For these last two observations, maintainability and maintenance are critical.)

 `!important` is not an obstacle to maintenance; it’s a tool.